spryker/spryker-docs/docs/scos/user/technology-partners/202204.0/payment-partners/unzer/project-integration-unzer.md

   link: docs/scos/dev/technology-partner-guides/page.version/payment-partners/unzer/install-and-configuration-unzer.html
 ---

-This article provides step-by-step instructions on integrating the Adyen module into your project.
+This article provides step-by-step instructions on integrating the Unzer module into your project.

 ## Prerequisites

-Prior to integrating Adyen into your project, make sure you [installed and configured the Unzer module](/docs/scos/dev/technology-partner-guides/{{page.version}}/payment-partners/unzer/install-and-configuration-unzer.html).
+Prior to integrating Unzer into your project, make sure you [installed and configured the Unzer module](/docs/scos/dev/technology-partner-guides/{{page.version}}/payment-partners/unzer/install-and-configuration-unzer.html).

 ## Project integration

-To integrate Adyen, do the following:
+To integrate Unzer, do the following:

 ### OMS